-CA fulfils its responsibilities by regular monitoring of the exercise of discretions, sample testing of credit decisions and reviewing ratings overrides.
+CA fulfils its responsibilities by regular monitoring of the exercise of discretions and sample testing of credit decisions.
 It is involved in the Creditwatch process.
 Oversight and validation of the internal rating system and credit risk estimates for the retail portfolios is conducted through the monitoring of actual defaults and losses against all estimates.
 Additionally CA performs annual reviews of ratings template usage, applicability and overrides so as to ensure that the industry templates remain appropriate.

-CA is constituted as a distinct unit within RMG with direct reporting to the Head of Credit.
-To ensure the independence of CA, when performing reviews of RMG Credit, CA reports directly to the Head of RMG, whereas reviews of all other groups within Macquarie are reported to the Head of Credit.
-In addition to regular reporting to senior management and the MGL Board, CA is required to report semi-annually to, and have an annual private session with, the BAC.
+CA reports to the Credit Chief Operating Officer, except in matters which affect RMG Credit.
+To ensure independence on reviews of RMG Credit, the Head of Credit Assurance reports directly to the Head of RMG on a quarterly basis.
+In addition to regular reporting to senior management, CA is required to report semi-annually to, and have an annual private session with, the BAC.